ionic-enterprise/tutorials/docs/native-solutions/identity-vault/react/getting-started.md

 - "Use Biometrics": The vault has been locked and the session data will not be accessible until it is unlocked.
 - "Use In Memory": The session data no longer exists.
-- "Use In Secure Storage": The session data is in the vault, but is not locked.
+- "Use Secure Storage": The session data is in the vault, but is not locked.

 ### Unlocking the Vault